-British PM Theresa May says no intervention to 'remake the world in our own image'
+British PM May: US, UK should not 'remake the world in our own image'

 (CNN)British Prime Minister Theresa May told US Republicans Thursday that instances of the United States and United Kingdom intervening militarily in foreign countries must only come when the two countries' national interests are at stake.

 "The days of Britain and America intervening in sovereign countries in an attempt to remake the world in our own image are over.
 But nor can we afford to stand idly by when the threat is real and when it is in our own interests to intervene," she told GOP leaders gathered at retreat in Philadelphia.

 Developing story - more to come